3 Things all employers should pay attention to in 2023

 MRI-Simmons’ Trending Topics Study explores current behaviors and future intentions as they relate to “what’s trending”.
 Topic areas may change from wave to wave to stay relevant and focus on current events.
 With this study, clients can learn more about consumers’ changing habits and mindsets, get a snapshot of what’s hot or what’s not, or identify real-time areas of focus for their brand.

-Emily Paschal is a Senior Researcher at MRI-Simmons, whose career spans market research, project management, and marketing.
+Emily Williams is a Senior Researcher at MRI-Simmons, whose career spans market research, project management, and marketing.
 Emily plays a central role in the development and execution of MRI-Simmons’ focus studies.